featurevisor/featurevisor/docs/glossary.md

 - one with [variations](#variation) to be treated as an [experiment](#experiment), or
 - one with [variables](#variable) for more complex configuration

-...everthing is defined as a feature in Featurevisor.
+...everything is defined as a feature in Featurevisor.

 A feature is the core building block, and you can learn more about its anatomy [here](/docs/features).